Disney’s Pop Century Resort

 Disney World Transportation at the Pop Century Resort

 Buses, buses and more buses.
-The only form of transportation available from this resort is the bus system.
 The great thing about Pop Century’s bus system is that they don’t share with other resorts.
 Many people consider this a huge reason to pick this resort.
 It means you’ll have shorter rides, and you won’t have full buses driving up to Pop Century.

 Buses go to the four main theme parks and Disney Springs.